Alfred Messel

 Alfred Messel (22 July 1853 – 24 March 1909) was a German architect at the turning point to the 20th century, creating a new style for buildings which bridged the transition from historicism to modernism.
 Messel was able to combine the structure, decoration, and function of his buildings, which ranged from department stores, museums, office buildings, mansions, and social housing to soup kitchens, into a coherent, harmonious whole.
 As an urban architect striving for excellence he was in many respects ahead of his time.
 His best known works, the Wertheim department stores and the Pergamon Museum in Berlin, reflect a new concept of self-confident metropolitan architecture.
-His architectural drawings and construction plans are preserved at the Architecture Museum of the Technical University of Berlin.
+His architectural drawings and construction plans are preserved at the Architecture Museum of Technische Universität Berlin.

 Early life and career

-Messel was the third son of Emilie (Lindheim) and banker Simon Messel.
-The family owned a bank which was later managed by Alfred's brother Ludwig, first in Darmstadt and then, from the end of the 1870s, in Great Britain.
-His family was Jewish.
+Messel was the third son of the German Jewish banker Simon Messel (1817–1859) and his wife Emilie (née Lindheim, 1825–1889).
+The family owned in Darmstadt the bank ″Aron Messel & Co.″ (established 1816).
+Alfred's elder brother Ludwig emigrated to the United Kingdom and founded in 1873 in London the stockbroker ″L. Messel & Co.″ (sold to Lehman Brothers in 1986).
 In his youth, Alfred began a lifelong friendship with Ludwig Hoffmann, who later became a Berlin city planning official.
 In 1872, Messel graduated from the Ludwig-Georgs-Gymnasium in Darmstadt with an Abitur, after which he served in the military as a one-year volunteer in the First Grand Ducal Hessian Royal Guard Infantry Regiment.

-In 1873, he attended the Kassel art academy together with his friend Ludwig Hoffmann, followed by architectural studies at the Berlin Building Academy under Heinrich Strack and Richard Lucae.
+In 1873, he attended the Kassel art academy together with his friend Ludwig Hoffmann, followed by architectural studies at the Berlin Bauakademie (which would later become the Technische Hochschule Charlottenburg) under Heinrich Strack and Richard Lucae.
 As a civil service trainee, he then contributed to a new post office administration building on Spandauer Straße in Berlin designed by the architect Carl Schwatlo, before successfully passing his second state examination qualifying him as an assessor.
 In 1879, Messel became a member of the Berlin Architects Society and, in 1881, he won the prestigious Schinkel Prize for his plans for an exhibition building on the Tempelhofer Feld, a military parade ground in southern Berlin.